tommydotcf/luna-wktui-base/wktui/create-model/create-model.md

 3. To prepare the model, to be deployed on Kubernetes cluster, click *Prepare Model*
     ![Prepare Model](images/15.png)
     > **For your information only:**<br>
-    > Prepare model invokes the WDT [Prepare Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/prepare/) to modify the model to work in a Kubernetes cluster with WebLogic Kubernetes Operator or Verrazzano installed.<br>
+    > Prepare model invokes the WDT [Prepare Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/prepare/) to modify the model to work in a Kubernetes cluster with WebLogic Kubernetes Operator or Verrazzano installed.
-    > Prepare Model does the following:
-    * Removes model sections and fields that are not compatible with the target environment.
-    * Replaces endpoint values with model tokens that reference variables.
-    * Replaces credential values with model tokens that reference either a field in a Kubernetes secret or a variable.
-    * Provides default values for fields displayed in the application’s variable, variable overrides, and secret editors.
-    * Extracts topology information to the application that it uses to generate the resource file used to deploy the domain.

 4. Once you see *Prepare Model Complete* window,click *Ok*.
     ![Prepare Complete](images/16.png)